-Software is classified according to three service levels:
+Software is classified according to two service levels:

-Examples of Primary Services are flagship scientific HPC codes such as Gaussian and NAMD, system tools like the Intel Compiler suite, programming languages such as Fortran and Python, and libraries like OpenMP and MPI.
-Traits of a Primary Service include
+Examples of Primary Support softwares are flagship scientific HPC codes such as Gaussian and NAMD, system tools like the Intel Compiler suite, programming languages such as Fortran and Python, and libraries like OpenMP and MPI.

-- The software is documented on the MSI webpage.
+- Document the software on the MSI webpage

 - Update the software on a regular basis